 Mix the two ingredients well, using either your hands or a dough blender.
 You’ll make want to make sure that you and/or your children are wearing clothes you don’t mind getting messy with flour and oil.

 If you plan to use this activity to teach about colors, this is the point where you will add the food coloring.
-To make moon sand of several colors, divide the dough into portions and add drops of the three primary colors (red, blue, yellow).
+To make moon sand of several colors, divide the dough into portions and add drops of the three primary colors (red, blue, and yellow).
 Mix each portion well.
-Then you can combine the different portions to teach your child about making new colors.
+Then you can combine the different portions to teach your children about making new colors.

 Of course, you may want to keep the moon sand in its natural-looking state.
 We think it’s pretty stellar just the way it is!